Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

-with $q \rightarrow -\rho_0$ in the current and the Lorenz gauge condition in eq.~(\ref{EMG_Lorenz_gauge}).
-It holds for a low Mach number flow in the source region.
-Particle motion due to an incoming longitudinal sound wave is described by the component $A_0$ in the frame in which the magnetic field vanishes, according to eq.~(\ref{particle_acceleration_spatial_Newtonian_gauge_EMG}).
-As expected, we do not need the second-order tensors in order to treat monopole and dipole radiation, which are covered by the electromagnetic analogy.
-In fact, if a monopole source is dominant, the components $\bar A_j$ and $J_j$ are redundant, and we can work with usual scalar acoustic theory.
+with $q \rightarrow -\rho_0$ in the four-current, and the Lorenz gauge condition in eq.~(\ref{EMG_Lorenz_gauge}).
+It holds for a low Mach number flow in the source region or, equivalently, acoustically compact sources.
+Particle motion due to an incoming longitudinal sound wave is described by the component $A^0$ in the (Newtonian) frame in which the magnetic field vanishes, according to eq.~(\ref{particle_acceleration_spatial_Newtonian_gauge_EMG}).
+Importantly, the acoustic quantities are eventually calculated over the relativistic analogy.
+Components of the four-vector potential in Lorenz gauge, $\bar A^\mu$, should be expressed in contravariant vector space and transformed to the Newtonian form as a row or column of a metric perturbation tensor ($-\bar A^\mu/c_0 \rightarrow \bar h^{\mu 0} = \bar h^{0\mu}$).
+Both the preferred Newtonian frame and the contravariant vector space are dictated by the acoustic observer.
+Still, we do not need to work with full second-order tensors in calculations of monopole and dipole radiation, which can be performed more efficiently using the vector theory of electromagnetism.
+Furthermore, if a monopole source is dominant, the components $\bar A^j$ and $J^j$ become redundant and the usual scalar acoustic theory suffices.

+Both analogies considered so far, relativistic and electromagnetic, are kinematic.
+In contrast to mass-energy represented by $\rho_0$, charge can be both positive or negative, signifying two opposite directions of the dipole current (vector $\rho_0 \vec v$).
+Finally, like the relativistic analogy, the electromagnetic analogy does not imply existence of longitudinal electromagnetic waves at the leading order.
+For example, near field of the considered scalar component from eq.~(\ref{electromagnetic_analogy_acoustic_monopole}) is only a very small correction of electrostatic eq.~(\ref{Maxwell_currents_Lorenz_gauge_non_relativistic_near_field}).
+Nevertheless, the vector analogy and Maxwell equations can be used for obtaining exact acoustic solutions, as demonstrated above.